mreidsma/RWD_Article/rwd.markdown

 While media queries enjoy great support in modern browsers, Internet Explorer 8 and earlier don't support them.
 If you build your styles like I do and start with your mobile styles and then add styles for larger screens with min-width queries, Internet Explorer will simply load the styles for small screens.
 If you're an academic librarian like me, you have a campus full of computers from George W. Bush's first term running ancient versions of Internet Explorer, so simply leaving this large group of users with small-screen styles on large screens isn't an option.
 But there are a few solutions to get Internet Explorer to behave.

 First, there are several JavaScript polyfills that will patch browsers that don't support media queries.
 Scott Jehl's Respond.js is the most lightweight, weighing in at only 1k, and it works very well if you have a single stylesheet.
 You can find the source code at [http://github.com/scottjehl/Respond](http://github.com/scottjehl/Respond).
-If you can't use JavaScript, you could restructure your media queries to begin with your wie screen styles, and then use max-width: media queries to scale the site down to smaller screens.
+If you can't use JavaScript, you could restructure your media queries to begin with your wide screen styles, and then use max-width: media queries to scale the site down to smaller screens.
 IE will ignore all of the styles in media queries, so will only load the initial styles for wide screens.
 This is the approach our campus uses, but it makes me uncomfortable.
 Less capable devices that support CSS but not media queries will get served a "desktop" website instead of a basic, small-screen optimized site.
 In my experience, scaling down from a desktop site also makes for more CSS.

 The solution I chose was to create an IE-specific stylesheet that loads after your media queries, passing all of the wide-screen styles to early versions of Internet Explorer.
 That would look something like this: